rendlichomer/SprinklerController/README.md

 Sprinkler Controller Firmware For ESP8266

-When booting for the first time the controller can be setup using an Access Point with a designated SSID/
+When booting for the first time the controller can be setup using an Access Point with a designated SSID.

-Contoller recieves commands via MQTT over the topics defined in setup/
+Contoller recieves commands via MQTT over the topics defined in setup.